Blog

 }

-This may defeat the purpose of having the DocumentGroupModal protocol, but I think it brings clarity to the library.
+This may defeat the purpose of the DocumentGroupModal protocol, but I think it brings clarity to the library.
 The intended use is still to implement it, but you can now modify a modal and still be able to use these extensions.

 How to present an initial onboarding screen